Wild Animal Ethics: Reception

+Symposium and responses

-A symposium was held on the book in April 2021, hosted by Animals in Philosophy, Politics, Law, and Ethics (APPLE) at Queens University, featuring commentaries by Nicolas Delon, Bob Fischer, Gary O'Brien, and Clare Palmer; these were later published in the journal Philosophia.
+A symposium was held on the book in April 2021, hosted by Animals in Philosophy, Politics, Law, and Ethics (APPLE) at Queens University, featuring commentaries by Nicolas Delon, Bob Fischer, Gary O'Brien, and Clare Palmer.
+These were later published in the journal Philosophia.

 Nicolas Delon's commentary argues that the book largely overlooks the issues of agency and freedom.
 Despite this, he gives Johannsen credit for considering liberty as an issue and for favoring interventions which minimize infringements of liberty.

 Bob Fischer's commentary challenges Johannsen's claims on habitat destruction in two ways.
+The first questions his calculation of the quantity of animals that experience overall positive lives.
+The second aspect acknowledges Johannsen's perspective on the balance between lives with positive and negative outcomes, but refutes the notion that this leads to his desired conclusion due to separate justifications.

-O'Brien's commentary takes exception with Johanssen's assertion that the non-identity problem has no effect on the reasons to intervene in nature.
-O'Brien argues that large scale interventions in nature will, in turn, change the types of animals that will come into existence and, as a result, enable harms experienced by and inflicted by these individuals.
+O'Brien's commentary takes exception with Johannsen's assertion that the non-identity problem has no effect on the reasons to intervene in nature.
+He argues that large scale interventions in nature will, in turn, change the types of animals that will come into existence and, as a result, enable harms experienced by and inflicted by these individuals.
 In conclusion, he asserts that "by causing animals to exist, knowing that they will inflict and suffer harms, we become morally responsible for those harms."

 Palmer's commentary questions Johannsen's claim that naturalness, or wildness, is not intrinsically valuable and the assertion that the majority of wild animals have terrible lives.
 On the latter, Palmer asserts that more evidence is needed and for the former she contends that Johannsen mischaracterizes the significance of the value of wildness which could lead to conflicts with his suggested wide-scale interventions.
 She concludes that if he wants to gain democratic legitimacy for such interventions, he needs to give more serious attention to such conflicts.

 Johannsen responds to the commentaries in his paper "Defending Wild Animal Ethics".
+He defends his arguments regarding intrinsic value and valuing of harmful natural processes, rejecting the notion of intrinsic valuing.
+Johannsen evaluates intentional habitat destruction as a response to wild animal suffering, contending that it is unjustified within a moderate deontological framework.
+The article also examines the role of agency in wild animal wellbeing, its connection to exercise of agency, and its impact on quality of life.
+Furthermore, Johannsen addresses the concept of identity-affecting actions and the potential generation of secondary duties, extending considerations of rectificatory justice to interventions aimed at mitigating harm to wild animals.